Capitol Tightens Security Ahead of First Big Right-Wing Rally Since Jan. 6 Riot

 ***Please sign up for CBN Newsletters and download the CBN News app to ensure you keep receiving the latest news from a distinctly Christian perspective.***

-Braynard said this rally is to demand justice for those individuals charged and imprisoned after the Jan.
+Braynard said this rally is to demand justice for those individuals charged and jailed after the Jan.
 6 riot, but have not been accused of violence or damaging property.

 "We're standing up for the hundreds of individuals who have been charged, who have been hunted down, and turned into domestic terrorists by our media and by our Department of Justice," he said.
 "Who engaged in no violence.
 Who were simply in the wrong place at the wrong time and historically have been treated with nothing more than a slap on the wrist."